yext/search-ui-react/etc/answers-react-components.api.md

 }

 // @public
+export function executeAutocomplete(answersActions: AnswersActions): Promise<AutocompleteResponse | undefined>;

+// @public
-export function executeSearch(answersActions: AnswersActions, isVertical: boolean): Promise<void>;
+export function executeSearch(answersActions: AnswersActions): Promise<void>;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver